webpolis/musai/README.md

   -h, --help            show this help message and exit -t DATASET_PATH, --dataset_path DATASET_PATH
-                        The path were tokens parameters were saved by the tokenizer -x, --binidx          Dataset is in binidx format
-  -o OUTPUT_PATH, --output_path OUTPUT_PATH
+                        The path were tokens parameters were saved by the tokenizer -x, --binidx          Dataset is in binidx format (Generated via https://github.com/Abel2076/json2binidx_tool) -o OUTPUT_PATH, --output_path OUTPUT_PATH
                         The output path were model binaries will be saved -m BASE_MODEL, --base_model BASE_MODEL